Ibmurai/redis.mod/README.md

 Building
 --------

-1. You should have a working [BlitzMax](http://blitzmax.com/Products/blitzmax.php) 1.41 installation.
+1. You should have a working [BlitzMax](http://blitzmax.com/Products/blitzmax.php) 1.42 installation.
-2. You should have a working [Redis](http://www.redis.io/) server
-3. Clone this project in `/path/to/blitzmax/mod/pub.mod/redis.mod`.
+2. Clone this project in `/path/to/blitzmax/mod/pub.mod/redis.mod`.
-4. Build the module with `bmk makemods -h pub.redis` and `bmk makemods pub.redis` to get both the multithreaded and singlethreaded versions.
+3. Build the module with `bmk makemods -h pub.redis` and `bmk makemods pub.redis` to get both the multithreaded and singlethreaded versions.

 Usage
 -----